nephila/django-meta-mixin/README.rst

 Example
 #######

-s the `example` folder a sample implementation is provided.
+Look at the `example` folder for a sample implementation.

 Available properties
 --------------------